billqian06/billqian06.github.io/_projects/famm_testbed.md

 The Unhelkar Lab has developed the Factorial Agent Markov Model (FAMM) that uses an array of latent states of a human agent (such as workload and intent) to model the agent's behavior.
 The idea is that when a human-robot team performs a task, if the robot has a more accurate mental model of the human's behavior, then the robot can better collaborate with the human.

 FAMM was initially tested on a few small-scale synthetic domains where ground truths were handcrafted and used to generate data samples.
-Those experiments demonstrated that FAMM outperformed other behavior modeling algorithms that either do not take an agent's latent variables into consideration or only uses a single latent variable (as opposed to an array, hence the name factorial) when predicting human behavior.
+Those experiments demonstrated that FAMM outperformed other behavior modeling algorithms that either do not take an agent's latent variables into consideration or only use a single latent variable (as opposed to an array, hence the name factorial) when predicting human behavior.

 To more conclusively verify the effectiveness of FAMM, however, ideally, we need to have a more complex and realistic environment where FAMM can be used to predict real, non-synthetic human behavior.
 Nevertheless, training robots and humans in the real world is highly resource-intensive.
 What makes the matter worse is that it is often difficult to measure the “ground truth” of human-robot teamwork in real world settings.